 The following definitions are only for this section of the general permit: "Active metal mining facility" means a place where work or other activity related to the extraction, removal, or recovery of metal ore is being conducted.
 For surface mines, this definition does not include any land where grading has returned the earth to a desired contour and reclamation has begun.
 "Active phase" means activities including each step from extraction through production of a salable product.
 "Exploration and construction phase" entails exploration and land disturbance activities to determine the financial viability of a site.
 Construction includes the building of site access roads, buildings and removal of overburden and waste rock to expose mineable minerals.
 "Final Stabilization" means that all soil-disturbing activities at the site have been completed and a uniform, perennial vegetative cover with a density of eighty (80) percent has been established or equivalent stabilization measures (such as the use of permanent landscape mulches, riprap, or washed/crushed stone) have been employed on all unpaved areas and areas not covered by permanent structures.
 "Inactive metal mining facility" means a site or portion of a site where metal mining and/or milling occurred in the past but is not an active facility as defined above, and where the inactive portion is not covered by an active mining permit issued by the applicable (federal or State) governmental agency.
 "Mining operation" typically consists of three phases, any one of which individually qualifies as a "mining activity."
 The phases are the exploration and construction phase, the active phase, means activities undertaken, in compliance with applicable mined land reclamation requirements, following the cessation of the Active Phase, intended to return the land to an appropriate post-mining land use in order to meet applicable Federal and State reclamation requirements.
-"Temporarily inactive metal mini "Temporarily inactive metal mining facility" means a site or portion of a site where metal mining and/or milling occurred in the past but currently are not being actively undertaken, and the facility is covered by an active mining permit issued by the applicable (federal or State) government agency
+"Temporarily inactive metal mini mined land reclamation requirements, following the cessation of the Active Phase , intended to return the land to an appropriate post-mining land use in order to meet applicable Federal and State reclamation requirements.